2010–11 Fulham F.C. season

 The 2010–11 Fulham season was the club's 113th professional season and its tenth consecutive season in the top flight of English football, the Premier League.
 The season commenced on 14 August 2010 and concluded on 22 May 2011 after 38 league matches.
 Due to its 12th-placed finish in the league the previous season and defeat in the Europa League Final, Fulham did not qualify for European competition.
 In addition to the Premier League, the club entered the Football League Cup in the second round, and the FA Cup in the third round.

 Manager Roy Hodgson left the club during the summer after three seasons to replace Rafael Benítez at Liverpool.
-On 29 July, Fulham confirmed former Manchester City, Blackburn Rovers and Wales national team coach Mark Hughes as its new manager.
+On 29 July, Fulham confirmed former Manchester United, Blackburn Rovers and Wales national team coach Mark Hughes as its new manager.

 Despite drawing 16 games in the Premier League, it was a successful season for Hughes and Fulham as the club finished eighth, the second-highest position in the club's history.
 Fulham were eliminated from the Football League Cup in the third round, but progressed to the fifth round of the FA Cup before exiting the competition.
 Clint Dempsey finished as the club's overall top scorer for the season, with 13 goals in all competitions.
 Fulham qualified for the following season's UEFA Europa League after finishing as one of the top teams in the UEFA Fair Play rankings.